badetitou/badetitou.github.io/misc/_drafts/2022-10-25-test-your-moose-code-using-ci.md

 ### Set up GitLab CI

-The last step for GitLab is the creation of the `.gitlab-ci.yml`.
+The last step for GitLab is the creation of the `.gitlab-ci.yml` file.

 This CI can include several steps.
 We now present the steps dedicated to testing the Java model, but the same steps apply to other programming languages.